Developing North America’s Largest Magnesium Producer

 Maria Marasco is an independent business woman who has provided services in corporate restructuring finance, acquisitions, and strategic planning.
 She is also responsible for overseeing management information systems, human resource strategies, and property management systems.

-Rick Walker—P. Geologist, P. Engineer
+Rick Walker — P. Geologist, P. Engineer

 Rick Walker has over 25 years of geological and structural mapping experience in the mineral exploration industry.
 He has a strong background, ranging from structurally complex areas to advanced exploration property definition.
 In addition, he has worked on a wide variety of deposit types, including porphyries, sedimentary exhalative (SEDEX), volcanogenic massive sulphides (VMS), low tonnage vein-type, industrial minerals; gold, silver, base metals, rare to strategic metals and diamonds.
 Walker has delivered significant geological value throughout his career for companies, ranging from junior to major resource companies, both nationally and internationally.
 He has also served as a volunteer for industry related organizations, serving for 12 years as President of the East Kootenay Chamber of Mines, 5 years as a Director of the BC and Yukon Chamber of Mines (now the Association of Mineral Exploration for BC), on the committee that developed the initial Mineral Exploration Code for BC and as an Industry representative in the Commission on Resources and Environment (CORE) process resulting in the East Kootenay Land Use Plan.

-Corey Peck—Junior Geologist
+Corey Peck — Junior Geologist

 Cory Peck is a junior geologist who came to West High Yield Resources in the spring of 2007.
 He studied at the University of Calgary, where he received a B.Sc. in Geology, with a minor in earth science.
 He has extensive training in both the field and lab settings.
 His skill set encompasses all aspects of geology, geophysics and geography, with particular emphasis on geotechnical logging, mineralogy and mapping.

-Ian F. T. Kennedy— Director
+Ian F. T. Kennedy — Director

 Ian Kennedy brings over 45 years of experience in venture capital and investment banking activities.
 Kennedy is a consultant who has served on the board of more than 35 public companies from mining, oil and gas, to high-tech.
 He has also been Chairman of Ryerson Polytechnic, Toronto.

-*Disclaimer: The profile provides information which was sourced and approved by West High Yield Resources in order to help investors learn more about the company.
+*Disclaimer: The profile provides information which was sourced and approved by West High Yield Resources (TSXV:WHY) in order to help investors learn more about the company.
 West High Yield Resources is a client of the Investing News Network (INN).
 The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.

 The company description, investment highlights and catalysts were sourced by INN and approved by the company.
 INN does not guarantee the accuracy or thoroughness of the information contained on this page.